microsoft/onnxruntime/docs/WinRT_API.md

 The Microsoft.ML.OnnxRuntime [Nuget package](https://www.nuget.org/packages/Microsoft.ML.OnnxRuntime/) includes the precompiled binaries for using the ONNX runtime with the WinRT API.
 Support is compiled directly into *onnxruntime.dll*

 Note: As of the 1.2 release, you can use all of the CPU functionality from these binaries.
-In order to get GPU funtionality using DirectML, you will need to build the binary yourself using [these instructions](https://github.com/microsoft/onnxruntime/blob/master/BUILD.md#DirectML).
+In order to get GPU functionality using DirectML, you will need to build the binary yourself using [these instructions](https://github.com/microsoft/onnxruntime/blob/master/BUILD.md#DirectML).

 ## Sample Code